CraftAcademyLabs/ca_course/adding_the_bmi_calculator.md

 </ion-tab>
 ```

-Create the route in `www/js/app.js` by adding the following ABOVE the About rout (the reason for that is that you might mess up some semicolon settings at the end of the block)
+Create the route in `www/js/app.js` by adding the following ABOVE the About route (the reason for that is that you might mess up some semicolon settings at the end of the block)

 !FILENAME www/js/app.js
 ```javascript